ampproject/amphtml/ads/README.md

 });
 ```

-Here are some factors that affect how fast the resize will be executed:
+Here are some factors that affect whether the resize will be executed:

 - Whether the resize is triggered by the user action;
 - Whether the resize is requested for a currently active ad;